TheJurmikDev/Jurom/bugs.md

 # 🐛 Jurom Language Known Bugs

 Welcome to the Jurom Language bug tracker!
 This file lists all known bugs in the Jurom programming language, along with descriptions, examples, and workarounds (if available).
 Jurom is a simple language built for learning and fun, and we’re working hard to fix these issues to make it even better!
-Your help in reporting or fixing bugs is greatly appreciated.
+Your help in reporting is greatly appreciated.

 ## 📋 How to Use This File
 - **Bug Entries**: Each bug has a title, description, example (if applicable), and workaround (if known).